curl/everything-curl/sourcecode-layout.md

 - WolfSSL: (formerly known as cyaSSL) is a TLS library perhaps more targeted towards an embedded market.
 - axTLS: is a minuscule TLS library focused on a small footprint.
-- scannel: the native TLS library on Windows.
+- schannel: the native TLS library on Windows.
 - securetransport: the native TLS library on Mac OS X.
 - gskit: the native TLS library on OS/400.